I am not a materialistic person. As a child, I chose to wear second-hand clothes. My wedding cost $5. My dream car? One that doesn’t break down.

 As a Muslim, I have always sought to live as much like the Prophet Muhammad (PBUH) as I could.
 And I always found myself falling short because he was the epitome of asceticism.

 The Prophet (PBUH) was an Ascetic

-When I compared my life to the life of the Prophet (PBUH), I felt ashamed of my materialism.
-Since I enjoy my comfy place to sleep, I thought I could never measure up to the messenger whose mattress was crude and rough.
+When I compared my life to the life of the Prophet Muhammad (PBUH), I felt ashamed of my materialism.
+Since I enjoy my comfy place to sleep, I thought I could never measure up to the Messenger whose mattress was crude and rough.